Jenny and Penny on QUALITY CONTROL DUTIES

-Most of the ways we make compost is termed COLD COMPOSTING (see previous blog) that is; slowly adding to the heap over time and raking out the decomposed material from the bottom when it is cooked.
+Most of the ways we make compost is termed COLD COMPOSTING – that is; slowly adding to the heap over time and raking out the decomposed material from the bottom when it is cooked.

-- Finished compost faster than COLD which can be quite slow.
+- HOT COMPOSTING is a much QUICKER PROCESS than COLD – which can be quite slow.

-- Kills disease organisms – COLD does not
+- It KILLS DISEASE ORGANISMS – COLD does not

-- Kills weed seeds – COLD does not
+- IT KILLS WEED SEEDS – COLD does not

-- True soil food as NITROGEN is retained in the composting process.*
+- RICH SOIL FOOD – like NITROGEN – is retained in the composting process.*